Welcome to The Family Reader!

 Let's examine a topic directly from the book, "First Impressions."
 It immediately starts off with the "old saying" that you never get a second chance to make a first impression.
 It's very true and most adults will tell you that 95% of the time, you are not able to change what is impressed in the first few moments of meeting someone.
 So how does Parrish manage to reiterate the importance of this particular life lesson?
 Like countless other topics his book, he's got a red bolded statement right there in the margin area: A smile is an inexpensive way to improve your looks.
 Wow - not only is it true, but pretty simple!
 Certainly he's got other great things to say, right?
 Yes, he does!
 Parrish's statement grabs the reader and invites further reading.
 On the next page is a numbered list of ways to make a positive impression and/or reassure someone else's impression they've made upon you.
 Again, it is pretty simple and easy!

 Even though this book is geared towards those starting out in life, it is still applicable to those still living their life, no matter how far gone that seemingly "bright future" is.
 Rarely is it ever too late to learn something new and then apply it to your current situation or even life in general.
-Chapter 3 of You Don't Have to Learn the Hard Way is all about making dreams come true.
+Chapter 3 of You Don't Have to Learn the Hard Way: Making It in the Real World: A Guide for Graduates is all about making dreams come true.
 It's a lot easier to accomplish and realize your dreams when you are starting off fresh and new in life, just out of college, and ready to take the bull by the horns.
 Parrish gives you all the tools you need to get it done.
 But there are many of us who had to live life a little before we were able to realize those dreams, and for those of us who are mid-life and still have dreams, we can still use the lessons Parrish shares.

 For example, Parrish reminds us that when we don't like the situation we are in, we should change it.
 Of course, the older you are, the harder it is to do… but it is possible!
 Parrish uses the bold red note in the margin to remind us that we can make our dreams come true as long as we are dedicated to it through and through.
 Our own thoughts, however negative or positive they may be, are what a reality becomes.
 It is really easy to forget these lessons between all the ins and outs of day to day life, and us "old folk" need to be reminded of this.
 However, for those starting out in life, it can be something that feeds their attitude towards their future and make the difference between personal and professional success or something less than desired.